45 Days To Read the Gospel Challenge. The Gospel According To Luke Chapter 13: Repentance -The Kingdom of God is Like a Grain of Mustard Seed

 These lessons are for personal and non-profit use.
 These works have been registered under Creative Common License, Attribution-Noncommercial-No Derivs CC BY – NC – ND 4.0 International Free to use as designed but are not for commercial use or sale.
 The “45 Days To Read The Gospel lessons” are available FREE 24/7 for your convenience.

 Apostle Luke, a Gentile and a physician, wrote this Gospel and the Book of Acts.
-Luke’s work is assumed to be written in AD 60-62 during the time Paul was in jail.
+Luke’s work is assumed to be written in AD 60-62 during the time disciple Paul was in jail.
 His works were dedicated to Theophilus, a Roman dignitary.
 Luke gives an ordered account of the events of Jesus’s life but not necessarily in order.
-His primary research is based on eyewitnesses, disciples, and the inspiration of the Holy Spirit.
+His primary research was eyewitnesses, disciples, and the inspiration of the Holy Spirit.

 Luke knew the disciples personally.
 He traveled with Paul most of the time.
-However, he also used other disciples’ work in his research, such as Mark’s work.
-A lot of Luke’s work included the Gospel of Mark.
+However, he also used other disciples’ work in his research, such as Mark, as a lot of his work included the Gospel of Mark.
 However, this Gospel gives many accounts of Jesus’s healing ministry because Luke was a physician himself.

-Luke alone reported unusual circumstances surrounding the birth of John the Baptist and the annunciation to Mary.
-He emphasized the central role of women, children, Gentiles, Samaritans, rich people, sinners, and outcasts in the life and ministry of Jesus Christ.
-Luke proposed to narrate the ministry of Jesus Christ, and Jesus Christ’s mission dedicated to the saving of sinners and his progression to the cross to become Savior of the World.
+Luke alone reported unusual circumstances surrounding the birth of John the Baptist and the annunciation of Mary.
+He emphasized the central role of women, children, Gentiles, Samaritans, rich, sinners, and outcasts in the life and ministry of Jesus Christ.
+Luke proposed to narrate the ministry of Jesus Christ: Jesus Christ’s mission dedicated to the saving of sinners and his progression to the cross to become Savior of the World.

 Keywords: #salvation, #powerofgod, #temptations, , #jesuschristallpower, #eprayercircle, #gospelofluke, #45daybiblechallengefree, #repentance, #forgivenessofsins, #sinners to repentance, #discipleship, #believe, #faith, #seaobeysthelord, #jesusislord, #thelamb, #lovegod, #powerovertheenemy